 In December 2010, we entered into a definitive agreement with Cardiva, S.L.
 (Cardiva) to terminate its distribution of our products in Spain and to acquire certain assets and rights from Cardiva effective as of June 30, 2011.
 The agreement requires us to pay approximately \$1.2 million in exchange for this early termination, the purchase of their Spanish customer list for our products, certain customer contracts, their provision of sales and marketing services, and most of their remaining inventory.
-We paid \$0.7 million during the three months ended June 30, 2011.
-We have deferred payments of \$0.6 million which have been included in our consolidated balance sheets which become payable by December 31, 2011.
-We recorded \$0.4 million of intangible assets, recognized a

-\$0.5 million restructuring charge related to the early termination of the distribution agreement, expensed \$0.1 of transition services as selling expense, and recorded \$0.3 million of inventory.
+We have paid \$1.0 million as of September 30, 2011.
+We have deferred payments of \$0.2 million which have been included in Acquisition-related liabilities in our consolidated balance sheets which become payable by December 31, 2011.
+We recorded \$0.4 million of intangible assets, recognized a \$0.5 million restructuring charge related to the early termination of the distribution agreement, expensed \$0.1 of transition services as selling expense, and recorded \$0.3 million of inventory.
 We allocated the payment to the tangible and intangible assets acquired based on the estimated fair value of each of these elements to the transaction.
 The weighted-average amortization period for these intangibles as of June 30, 2011 is 5.5 years.
-Additionally, we entered into a one-year consulting agreement beginning July 1, 2011 with an employee of our distributor for \$0.2 million of which \$0.1 million was paid on June 30, 2011.
+Additionally, we entered into a one-year consulting agreement beginning July 1, 2011 with an employee of Cardiva for \$0.2 million of which \$140,000 was paid as of September 30, 2011.
 These services will be expensed over the term of the agreement.